sitrunlab/LearnZF2/README.md

           }
     }

-lalu buat symlink ke dalam sites-enabled
+Create a symlink to the "sites-enabled" directory

     sudo ln -s /etc/nginx/sites-available/learnzf2.localhost /etc/nginx/sites-enabled/learnzf2.localhost

-lalu restart nginx service
+Restart the Nginx service.

     sudo service nginx restart

 **NOTE :**
-Dan jangan lupa untuk menambahkan virtual host ke dalam file hosts. buka file hosts
+Don't forget to add a "virtual hostname" to the host file.

-lokasi file hosts windows :
+The host file location in Windows is :

     C:\Windows\System32\Drivers\etc\hosts

-lokasi file hosts linux :
+The host file location in Linux is :

     sudo gedit /etc/hosts

-lalu tambahkan :
+And add this line :

     127.0.0.1 learnzf2.localhost